There have been 63 monarchs of England and Britain spread over a period of approximately 1200 years.

 HENRY VII 1485 – 1509

 When Richard III fell at the Battle of Bosworth, his crown was picked up and placed on the head of Henry Tudor.
 He married Elizabeth of York and so united the two warring houses, York and Lancaster.
-He was a skilful politician but avaricious.
+He was a skillful politician but avaricious.
 The material wealth of the country increased greatly.
-During Henry's reign playing cards were invented and the portrait of his wife Elizabeth has appeared eight times on every pack of cards for nearly 500 years.
+During Henry’s reign playing cards were invented and the portrait of his wife Elizabeth has appeared eight times on every pack of cards for nearly 500 years.

 Monarchs of England, Wales and Ireland

 The best known fact about Henry VIII is that he had six wives!
 Most school children learn the following rhyme to help them remember the fate of each wife: “Divorced, Beheaded, Died: Divorced, Beheaded, Survived”.
 His first wife was Catherine of Aragon, his brothers widow, whom he later divorced to marry Anne Boleyn.
 This divorce caused the split from Rome and Henry declared himself the head of the Church Of England.
 The Dissolution of the Monasteries began in 1536, and the money gained from this helped Henry to bring about an effective Navy.
 In an effort to have a son, Henry married four further wives, but only one son was born, to Jane Seymour.
 Henry had two daughters both to become rulers of England – Mary, daughter of Catherine of Aragon, and Elizabeth, daughter of Anne Boleyn.

 EDWARD VI 1547 – 1553